evanduncan/surfs_up/README.md

 ## Overview

 The purpose of this analysis is to produce weather summary statistics given a large set of climate data.
+We will be generating tables of Hawaiian daily temperatures in the months of June and December from 2010 to 2016.
+We will then produce a table of summary statistics to better display the data.

 ## Results